ww-rm/ncmdump-py/README.md

 - Decrypt and dump `.ncm` files.
 - Auto add album and cover info into `.mp3` or `.flac` files.
-- Auto try download cover image when there is no cover data in ncm files.
+- Auto try download cover image when there is no cover data in `.ncm` files.

 ## Install